 1-Fedora-1.
 Configuring RPM Fusion Repository

-Refer to the RPM Fusion official guide to proceed.
+Refer to the RPM Fusion official guide.

-Execute the following command in the terminal:
+Run the following command in the terminal:

 1